jergra/images-next14-supabase/README.txt

 to do:
 - make it possible to add images from any source, perhaps storing images on Cloudinary.
 This would probably be a separate project.
+- update Feb 17, 2024: This separate project has now been done, using supabase storage and Uppy to add images. https://github.com/jergra/image-gallery-next14